Moldavite – the Mysterious Tektite Origin, Properties and Occurence

 The moldavite bearing layers are exposed in sand and gravel pits, making collecting quite easy.
 It is also possible to try to find moldavites in fields.
 The gravels with moldavites lay beneath the soil and moldavites are ploughed out of this layer.
 It sounds like this could be the easy way to find good specimens, but it is in fact more frustrating: spotting the moldavite is difficult at best, and the ploughing process this often results in moldavites losing their typical luster and texture because of pervasive soil fluids.

-Moldavites are highly valued by collectors worldwide, and the New Age community&s assignation of special "powers" to moldavite has only increased their value.
-The poor state of the Czech economy (the average Czech income looks like a joke compared to those in western countries like Germany, France or the United States) provides plenty of motivation for illegal prospecting and selling of moldavites.
+Moldavites are highly valued by collectors worldwide, and the New Age community's assignation of special powers to moldavite has only increased their value.
+The status of the Czech economy (the average Czech income looks like a joke compared to those in western countries like Germany, France or the United States) provides plenty of motivation for illegal prospecting and selling of moldavites.
 These conditions have given rise to groups dedicated to illegally mining moldavites which are then sold at shows or online.
-Not caring about anything but the continuation of their "business" these groups leave landscapes marred by holes and fallen trees in their wake.
+Not caring about anything but the continuation of their business these groups leave landscapes marred by holes and fallen trees in their wake.
 Naturally, the landowner or state do not get a single cent from the proceeds of the sale of these illegally mined moldavites.

 The inflated value of moldavites is unfortunately also a huge motivation for the unscrupulous to pawn off fraudulent moldavites on the unwary.
-Check some fake moldavite examples by Mike Eggleston.
 As a result, the market is saturated with fakes, from those cast of green glass, to the very sophisticated fakes fashioned from moldavite chips.
 Once you had the real moldavites in your hands, its easy to recognize the former: glass fakes lack the proper shape, appearance and color.
 However, the latter technique, which can be used to cast large, realistic pieces can produce fakes that are unrecognizable even to professionals.
 They have exactly the right composition: if the shape is done properly, the only way to prove their origin is to subject them to complex and expensive scientific testing.